 Toyota believes it is crucial for it to be led by members of the board of directors and senior management who deeply understand, and can effectively implement, Toyota's strengths - the monozukuri spirit of conscientious manufacturing and the genchi genbutsu principle of placing emphasis on on-site operations with a go-and-see attitude for continued improvement and problem solving.
 At the 109th Ordinary General Shareholders' Meeting held in June 2013, three outside members of the board of directors were appointed in order to further reflect the opinions of those from outside the company in management's decision-making process.
 Toyota has six audit & supervisory board members, three of whom are outside audit & supervisory board members.
-At the 110th Ordinary General Shareholders' Meeting held in June 2014, in order to be prepared in the event Toyota lacks the number of audit & supervisory board members required by law, one substitute audit & supervisory board member was appointed pursuant to Article 329, Paragraph 2 of the Companies Act.
+At the 111th Ordinary General Shareholders' Meeting held in June 2015, in order to be prepared in the event Toyota lacks the number of audit & supervisory board members required by law, one substitute audit & supervisory board members was appointed pursuant to Article 329, Paragraph 3 of the Companies Act, as was the case at the Ordinary General Shareholders' Meeting held in 2014.
 In April 2015, with the aim of enhancing operational oversight and further increasing the speed of decision-making and execution of operations, the responsibility for executive vice presidents was changed to making decisions regarding management from a medium to long-term perspective and supervising execution of operations, with executives at senior managing officer level and below now responsible for execution of operations, such as business units, regional operations and key functions.
+Furthermore, in April 2016, Toyota established seven product-based in-house companies to transition to a corporate organization that promotes the development of "ever-better cars" through the integration of processes from R&D to manufacturing.
 In addition, at the 111th Ordinary General Meeting of Shareholders held in June 2015, the first non-Japanese executive vice president was appointed in order to promote diversity.